nltp-ashes/Nanosuit/README.md

 - Shooting while in cloak mode completely depletes the suit's energy
 - The player is cloaked from NPC's vision while cloak mode is active
 - When getting too close to an NPC while in cloak mode, they will start to notice you
+- On semi-modern renderers (DirectX 10 & 11), the cloak mode uses a custom-made shader

 HUD :
 - Added a custom HUD when wearing the suit.
 HUD dynamically switches from vanilla HUD to the Nanosuit's and back